github/GitHub-for-Startups-HQ/Partner Assets.md

 ## Select Portfolio Opportunities
 <details><summary>
-🚀 Click here
+Open
 </summary>

 <span style="margin-right:20px;"></span>

-Do you know a startup that’s scaling with GitHub?
+🚀 Do you have a portfolio company that’s scaling with GitHub?
 We’re actively seeking GitHub success stories to bring to our various program engagements.
 Encourage select companies to apply.

 - [GitHub Startup Success Story Nomination Form](https://forms.gle/C6chM5922xMnF22TA)

+🎉 Refer your company to host a startup community event at one of GitHub's global offices.
+We'd love to support the startup community by helping them host events.

+-  Have them reach out to us with details on how we can support them in furthering tech in their commnunity.
+[Here's an example from Jam.dev](https://www.linkedin.com/posts/jamdotdev_behind-the-scenes-jam-ai-night-at-github-activity-7159267661426667521-6zkP/).